Food & Health & Must-read & Skin

 Precautions

-1. Dilute the oil: Before applying essential oil to the, dilute it to reduce the risk of irritation.
+1. Dilute the oil: Before applying essential oil to the skin, dilute it to reduce the risk of skin irritation.
 Before using, combine a few drops of the oil with a carrier oil such as coconut or jojoba oil.

 2. The essential oil should not be used near the eyes, mouth, or mucous membranes because it can irritate them.

-3. Use with during pregnancy: While lemon essential oil is generally safe to use during pregnancy, it is best to consult a first.
+3. Use with caution during pregnancy: While lemon essential oil is generally safe to use during pregnancy, it is best to consult a doctor first.

 4. To maintain its effectiveness and avoid oxidation, lemon essential oil should be stored in a cool, dark place away from direct sunlight and heat.